 Financial Aid Warning: The first time you do not meet the completion rate (67%) or your cumulative GPA drops below the required minimum (2.0 grade point average), you will be placed on Financial Aid Warning if you mathematically can be in compliance in the next semester.
 If you are placed on Financial Aid Warning at the end of a semester, you will still be eligible for financial aid for the following semester.
 Financial Aid Warning is not the same as Academic Warning as referred to in the Admission/Registrar Section of the catalog.

 Financial Aid Probation: If you are placed on Financial Aid Probation after a successful appeal, you will have one semester to regain Satisfactory Academic Progress.
-If at the end of one semester you are not in good standing, you will not be eligible for further financial aid until you are able to regain eligibility as stated below.
+If at the end of one semester you are not in good standing, you will not be eligible for further financial aid until you are able to regain eligibility as stated above.
 Financial Aid Probation is not the same as Academic Probation as referred to in the Admission/Registrar Section of the catalog.

 For more information or if you have questions, please contact the Financial Aid Office.